veronica-antunes/CorrLoc/README.md

 ```
 stackall(final_norm=True, verbose=True, path=None)
 ```
-Performs the fifth step: Stacks all the individual back-projections into a final location solution.
+Fifth step: Stacks all the individual back-projections into a final location solution.
 * final_norm - if True, normalizes the final solution, for a normalized resulting values (from 0-1).
 Default is True.
 * verbose - if True it will print messages to indicate the stage of the calculations.
 Default is True.
 * path - if a path is inserted it will generate the files in the path. default is None (it will generate the files in the current directory)